Ciprofloxacin Extended Release TabletsPronunciation

-Ciprofloxacin Extended-Release Tablets contain ciprofloxacin, a synthetic broad-spectrum antimicrobial agent for oral administration.
-Ciprofloxacin extended-release tablets are coated, bilayer tablets consisting of an immediate-release layer and a matrix type controlled-release layer.
-The tablets contain a combination of two types of ciprofloxacin drug substance, ciprofloxacin hydrochloride and ciprofloxacin (base).
-Ciprofloxacin hydrochloride is 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7(1-piperazinyl)-3-quinolinecarboxylic acid monohydrochloride, monohydrate.
+Ciprofloxacin1 extended-release tablets contains ciprofloxacin, a synthetic broad-spectrum antimicrobial agent for oral administration.
+Ciprofloxacin extended-release tablets are coated, bilayer tablets consisting of an immediate-release layer and matrix type controlled-release layer.
+The tablets contain a combination of two types of ciprofloxacin drug substance, ciprofloxacin hydrochloride, USP and ciprofloxacin, USP.
+Ciprofloxacin hydrochloride is 1-cyclopropyl-6-fluoro-1,4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid hydrochloride.
+It is provided as monohydrate.
 The empirical formula of the monohydrate is C17H18FN3O3 • HCl • H2O and its molecular weight is 385.8.
 The drug substance is a faintly yellowish to light yellow crystalline substance.
 The chemical structure of the monohydrate is as follows:

-Ciprofloxacin is 1-cyclopropyl-6-fluoro-1, 4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
-The empirical formula is C17H18FN3O3 and its molecular weight is 331.3.
-It is a white to pale yellow crystalline substance and its chemical structure is as follows:
+Ciprofloxacin, USP is 1-cyclopropyl-6-fluoro-1, 4-dihydro-4-oxo-7-(1-piperazinyl)-3-quinolinecarboxylic acid.
+As the anhydrous form, its empirical formula is C17H18FN3O3 and its molecular weight is 331.34.
+It is a pale yellowish to light yellow crystalline substance and its chemical structure is as follows:

-Ciprofloxacin extended-release tablets are available in 500 mg and 1000 mg (ciprofloxacin equivalent) tablet strengths.
-Ciprofloxacin extended-release tablets are white, film-coated, oval-shaped tablets.
-Each ciprofloxacin extended-release 500 mg tablet contains 500 mg of ciprofloxacin* as ciprofloxacin HCl (287.5 mg, calculated as ciprofloxacin on the dried basis) and ciprofloxacin (212.6 mg, calculated on the dried basis).
-Each ciprofloxacin extended-release 1000 mg tablet contains 1000 mg of ciprofloxacin* as ciprofloxacin HCl (574.9 mg, calculated as ciprofloxacin on the dried basis) and ciprofloxacin (425.2 mg, calculated on the dried basis).
-The inactive ingredients are colloidal silicon dioxide, crospovidine, D&C Yellow #10, hydrogenated vegetable oil, lactitol, magnesium stearate, microcrystalline cellulose, and succinic acid.
-The coating contains: hypromellose, maltodextrin, polydextrose, polyethylene glycol, titanium dioxide, and triacetin.
+Ciprofloxacin extended-release tablets are available in 500 mg and 1000 mg (ciprofloxacin equivalent) tablet strength.
+Ciprofloxacin extended-release tablets are white to off white, film coated, oblong shaped, biconvex tablets.
+Each ciprofloxacin extended-release 500 mg tablet contains 500 mg of ciprofloxacin as ciprofloxacin HCl (287.5 mg, calculated as ciprofloxacin on anhydrous basis) and ciprofloxacin (212.6 mg, calculated on the dried basis) Each ciprofloxacin extended-release 1000 mg tablet contains 1000 mg of ciprofloxacin as ciprofloxacin HCl (574.9 mg, calculated as ciprofloxacin on anhydrous basis) and ciprofloxacin (425.2 mg, calculated on the dried basis).
+The inactive ingredients are crospovidone, colloidal silicon dioxide, ethylcellulose, hypromellose, magnesium stearate, polyethylene glycol, succinic acid and titanium dioxide

 Ciprofloxacin Extended Release Tablets - Clinical Pharmacology